ssercpp12/FinalExam/1004_frequency/problem.md

 collect sentences given by others and calculate frequency of each word.
 To simplify your work, it's guaranteed that there will only be lowercase letters and spaces in a sentence.
 You also need to implement a function to get the most common word of all the words.
-If there are no words in the counter, just print "No nords yet!".
+If there are multiple answers, choose the lexicographically smallest one.
+If there are no words in the counter, just print "No words yet!".
 Operator<< is overloaded to print all words in the counter.
 Please print all the words in lexicographical order.
 Given the definition of the class, please implement it.